fbpx

 Make the Brioche Dough

-• STEP 4: Continue mixing until the dough comes together into a smooth ball – about 2 to 3 minutes.
+4. Continue mixing until the dough comes together into a smooth, elastic ball – about 2 to 3 minutes.
+If the dough is too sticky, gradually add more flour until it’s smooth and elastic and springs back when pressed.
 Place the dough into a lightly-oiled boil and cover it with a dampened cloth.
 Set it aside in a warm draft-free place.
 Allow it to rise until doubled in size – about 1 1/2 to 2 hours.

 HELPFUL KITCHEN TOOL: A dough-rising bucket is a closed container that promotes a better rise.
 It creates the ideal warm, humid environment for soft and supple yeast dough.
 Because it’s translucent with markings on the side, you can more easily gauge when the dough has doubled in size.